19 Different Types Of Pedicures: Most Effective Pedicures For Every Occasion

 2. Improves Blood Flow

-A thorough pedicure usually involves a foot massage, which improves blood circulation, reduces tension, and eases foot pain.
+A thorough pedicure usually involves a foot massage that helps improve blood circulation, reduces tension, and eases foot pain (3).

 According to the inpatient survey data, fungal infection is one of the most common issues in the US.
 Of the 35.5 million inpatient visits in 2018, approximately 666,235 fungal infections were diagnosed.
 It was further observed that 76.3% of the infections diagnosed were Aspergillus, Pneumocystis, and Candida.
 Furthermore, another 6.6 million cases were seen during outpatient visits.